buddhadeb33/AI-Driven-Autonomous-Vehicles/README.md

-# Self-Driving Vehicle Simulation using Deep Learning(CNN)
+# <span style="color:blue">AI driven Vehicle Simulation using Deep Learning
+# Convolutional neural network

-This repo contains code for predicting steering angles of self driving car.
-The inspiraion is taken from Udacity Self driving car module as well End to End Learning for Self-Driving Cars module from NVIDIA
+This repository contains code for predicting steering angles of self driving car.
+The inspiration is taken from Udacity Self driving car module as well End to End Learning for Self-Driving Cars module from NVIDIA

 The End to End Learning for Self-Driving Cars research paper can be found at (https://arxiv.org/abs/1604.07316) This repository is built on PyTorch library.